 You can always put a clever tagline like freelance journalist Sue White used to at the bottom of each email:

 If you were sent this email at a highly unsociable hour, please go back to your non-work life.
 I work around the schedule of a cute but active 3yo, so often send emails at odd times.
 I don’t expect anyone to reply until office hours.

 4. Things may get a bit out of control

-When I was working and studying, I tended to have one big feature (1800 words +) on the go at any one time and perhaps one other smaller feature (500 – 700 words).
+When I was working and studying, I tended to have one longer feature (1500 -1800 words +) on the go at any one time and perhaps one other smaller feature (500 – 700 words).